Erick Lindgren: World Series of Poker bracelets

 In 2008, he was named WSOP Player of the Year.
 With five total cashes, he earned $1,348,528 in prize money.

 Personal life

 On May 29, 2011, Erick married fellow poker player Erica Schoenberg.
-They have one child.
-Lindgren and Schoenberg divorced in March 2014.
+They have one child but are divorced since 2014.

 Gambling debts and rehab

 As a sponsored professional, Lindgren had been receiving a monthly paycheck from Full Tilt Poker, but he lost that income when Black Friday struck on April 15, 2011.
 An avid sports bettor, he was saddled with sizable gambling debts he could not repay.
 In late November 2012, Lindgren entered a rehab program for problem gambling.
 According to an interview he gave with Bluff Magazine in January 2013, he had come to a payment schedule agreement with those to whom he owed money.
 In the Lederer Files, Howard Lederer states that Erick Lindgren was given several million-dollar loans as a member of Full Tilt Poker.
 Lindgren then refused to answer texts and phone calls by Lederer requesting repayment.
 Lindgren never paid back millions to Full Tilt Poker.
 In June 2015, Lindgren refiled for Chapter 11 bankruptcy protection in a District of Nevada United States Bankruptcy Court, citing a cumulative debt load of more than ten million dollars and available assets of less than $50,000.